paulcsmith/mongoose-currency/README.md

 * Add option for precision
 * Add currency validator?
 * Change min/max validators to accept currency format e.g. 200 is $200.00 not $2.00.
 Not sure if this is the best way or not.
+* Add property to returned value that is a formatted version of the price?
+* Add a getter that does / 100 automatically?

 ## Gotchas